ecoz2/ecoz2-whale/exerc06/seq-hists/README.md

 - `n` is the number of sequences
 - `µ` is the average sequence length
 - `b` is the number of bins
-- Length is given in number of analysis frames.
+- `Length` is given in number of analysis frames.
   With the 15ms window offset, this means that
   100 units in the x axis corresponds to about 1.5secs

+All plots on the same `x` axis range to facilitate comparison.

 ![](seq-lengths-M2048-A.csv-histogram.png)
 ![](seq-lengths-M2048-Bm.csv-histogram.png)